 The CRA came to that conclusion by skimming a paragraph on page 6 of IRS Publication 519 "U.S. Tax Guide for Aliens."
 The text reads that a dual-resident taxpayer, who is a resident of both the United States and another country under each country's tax laws, can determine residency under the tie-breaker rule of a tax treaty.
 Thus, a Green Card holder with stronger social and economic ties to Canada can purportedly inform a Canadian financial institution that under the provisions of the tie-breaker rule of the U.S.-Canada income tax treaty, the person is not a resident of the United States.

 Excellent reasoning!
-However, CRA failed to stipulate the paragraph in IRS Publication 519 is taken out of the context of Treas.
+However, CRA failed to recognize the paragraph in IRS Publication 519 is taken out of the context of Treas.
 Reg.
 301.7701(b)-7.
 The Regulation exemplifies that the tax treaty definition of residency applies only to statutes levying taxes.
 There is no tax levied on any person when the automatic exchange of financial information takes place.
-The tax treaty definition of residency does not apply.
+In short, the tax treaty definition of residency does not apply to FATCA at all.

 The tax liability is assessed when a person files a U.S. income tax return.
 At that point, the tax treaty comes into play.
 A Green Card holder may submit Form 1040-NR claiming non-resident alien status under the tie-breaker rule of the U.S.-Canada Income Tax Treaty.
 Of course, doing so could trigger the expatriation tax provisions of Sections 877 and 877A.
 So better think twice, before you make a ludicrously expensive move.